reactjs/react.dev/content/tutorial/tutorial.md

 ## Overview

-Now that you're setup, let's get an overview of React!
+Now that you're set up, let's get an overview of React!

-### What is React?
+### What Is React?

 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+It lets you create complex UIs from small and isolated pieces of code called "components".

 React has a few different kinds of components, but we'll start with `React.Component` subclasses: